PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-08 14:57:07
+Last updated: 2024-04-08 14:57:40
-Random Quote: Whenever I feel good I think it will last forever.
-But it's not like that. - Rue Bennett
+Random Quote: You are not the guy.
+You're not capable of being the guy.
+I had a guy but now I don't.
+You are not the guy. - Mike Ehrmantraut